This website uses cookies to help you make the most of your visit.

 Pharmacy context

 The pharmacy is on a residential estate in the market town of Boston, Lincolnshire.
 Its main services include dispensing NHS prescriptions and selling over-the-counter medicines.
+It provides the NHS New Medicine Service (NMS), NHS blood pressure check service and NHS Pharmacy First service.
+It also offers a private weight management service.
 The pharmacy supplies some medicines in multi-compartment compliance packs, designed to help people remember to take their medicines.
-It also supplies medicines to people living in care homes.
 And it offers a medicine delivery service.

 Inspection summary findings